We're not afraid of investing in hidden talent - Meltwater's director talks retention.

 He added that if your organisation is interested in getting generation Y into its ranks, you need to look in different places.

-process to sell your organisation,” he said.
+“Use the recruitment process to sell your organisation,” he said.
 “Generation Y want their employer to invest in their happiness as well as their career development.
 Focus on culture, as it’s proven to be a major reason for generation Y to stick around – we all know they’re prone to job-jumping.”

 Hickey outlined two things as the simplest generation Y hooks to have in place: